If you’re interested in a career in health and wellness management, you have a range of choices.

 - Seek to support and improve overall employee well-being

-- Understand productivity challenges for employees, both in the workplace and at home
+- Understand productivity challenges exist for employees, in the workplace and at home

-- View employees as people who have different wellness needs
+- View employees as people who have diverse wellness needs

 - Acknowledge that personal life affects work life